Venezuelans brave open sea on tubes, fishing for survival

 “If we can’t work, where do we go?” said Méndez, a husband and father with two children.
 “God gave us this — the sea.
 So we go fishing.”

-Associated Press writer Scott Smith contributed to this story from Caracas, Venezuela.
+Associated Press writer Scott Smith in Caracas, Venezuela, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.